 Increasing the supply of social housing in Scotland is crucial if we are to address the housing emergency.
-It requires adequate funding in order to ensure enough homes are delivered to reduce housing need and to get people out of temporary accommodation.
+It requires adequate funding in order to ensure enough social homes are delivered to reduce housing need and to get the growing number of people out of temporary accommodation.

-The large cut to the social housing capital budget announced by John Swinney in December poses real problems for increasing the supply of social homes and reducing housing need, particularly when we have seen the cost of building increase over the past year.
-Failing to deliver the new social homes Scotland needs will keep Scotland in the grip of a devastating housing emergency.
+The large year-on-year cut to the social housing capital budget announced by John Swinney in December (16.2%) poses significant problems for increasing the supply of social homes and reducing housing need, particularly when we have seen the cost of building increase over the past year.
+Failing to deliver the new social homes Scotland needs will keep Scotland in the grip of a devastating housing emergency and increase homelessness and housing need.

-We acknowledge the current challenges in meeting social housebuilding targets across Scotland - that is why we have offered urgent solutions to the Scottish Government to help ensure the social homes we need are still delivered:
+We acknowledge the current challenges in meeting social housebuilding targets across Scotland - that is why we have offered urgent solutions to the Scottish Government to help ensure the social homes we need are still delivered - we need an urgent and coordinated interventions: